College football national championships in NCAA Division I FBS: Poll era national championships by school (1936–present)

 The following table contains the national championships that have been recognized by the final AP or Coaches Poll.
 Originally both the AP and Coaches poll champions were crowned after the regular season, but since 1968 and 1974 respectively, both polls crown their champions after the bowl games are completed (with the exception of the 1965 season).
 The BCS champion was automatically awarded the Coaches Poll championship.
 Of the current 120+ Football Bowl Subdivision (FBS, formerly Division I-A) schools, only 30 have won at least a share of a national title by the AP or Coaches poll.
 Of these 30 teams, only 20 teams have won multiple titles.
-Of the 20 teams, only 7 have won five or more national titles: Alabama, Notre Dame, Oklahoma, USC, Miami (FL), Nebraska, and Ohio State.
+Of the 20 teams, only seven have won five or more national titles: Alabama, Notre Dame, Oklahoma, USC, Miami (FL), Nebraska, and Ohio State.
 The years listed in the table below indicate a national championship selection by the AP or Coaches Poll.
 The selections are noted with (AP) or (Coaches) when a national champion selection differed between the two polls for that particular season, which has occurred in twelve different seasons (including 2004, for which the coaches selection was rescinded) since the polls first came to coexist in 1950.

-† USC's 2004 BCS National Championship was vacated by the BCS and the AFCA Coaches Trophy returned.
+† USC's 2004 BCS National Championship was vacated by the BCS and their AFCA Coaches' Trophy was returned.

-‡ Retroactively awarded in 2016 by AFCA Blue Ribbon Panel.
-Oklahoma State was the only school to apply for the award.